 How Much Money Can You Expect to Make?

 After understanding your expenses, you’re probably wondering how much revenue and profits you can expect to earn.
-As with any business, you’ll have to put in hard work to turn a profit.
-However, having a sense of your expenses and the average rates for towing services can help you understand the returns you can expect.
-So, how much does a tow truck owner operator make?
+As with any business, you’ll have to work hard to make a profit.
+However, understanding your expenses and the average rates for towing services can help you understand the returns you can expect.
+So, how much does a tow truck owner-operator make?

 Most tow truck companies charge by the mile with a base hookup fee.
 The average cost for towing services can vary by the company and the region.
 Many towing companies charge a base rate for the first few miles, then charge an additional cost per mile after that.
 You can also charge for roadside services like jumpstarts and tire services, which may vary depending on your area.

 There are many ways you can increase your profits.
 One way is to build your business over time.
-After you pay off any loans or your truck mortgage and grow your customer base, you can begin making more money.
-As you gain a reputation within your market and earn great reviews online, you can justify charging higher rates.
+You can begin making more money after you pay off any loans or truck mortgages and grow your customer base.
+You can justify charging higher rates as you gain a reputation within your market and earn great reviews online.
 You might also be able to hire employees, allowing you to serve more customers each month.
 Diversifying your business to include emergency roadside assistance or impound services can also generate more income.

 Learn How To Start A Towing Business With Lift and Tow

-If you need a way to keep your tow truck business start-up costs low, check out the Lift and Tow Hidden Tow System.
+If you need a way to keep your tow truck business start-up costs low, check out our tow systems.
 Our wheel lifts allow you to convert a pickup truck into a light-duty tow truck.
 We offer a variety of products made in the USA, including the Z Series hidden wheel lift, which is self-loading to complete towing or repo jobs without getting out of your car.
 We also offer expert installation and affordable financing to help tow truck business owners like you get started.

-Check out our full range of products and buy your hidden wheel lift today.
+Check out our products and buy your hidden wheel lift today.